Nara National Museum 奈良国立博物館

 Nara National Museum is focused on preserving the religious heritage of Japanese Buddhism.
 If you are looking to get an insight into how Buddhism became established in Nara , the museum offers presentations and guides of the major events that shaped the religion.
 The building itself is an architectural marvel as well.

-The museum is a 15-minute walk from Kintetsu Nara Station or a 30-minute walk from the JR Nara Station.
+The museum is a 15-minute walk from Kintetsu Nara Station or a 30-minute walk from Nara Station.

 Alternatively, you can take the City Loop Bus #2 from either station.
 Get off at the Himuro Shrine/National Museum bus stop which is right next to the museum.

-The new wings and the passageway that links them have their displays.
+The new wings and the passageway that links them also display artifacts.
 The passageway is a good chance to find out more about the construction of Buddhist art pieces through the detailed descriptions.